-Upon discovering the event, Columbia moved quickly to investigate and respond to the incident, assess the security of Columbia systems, and notify potentially affected individuals.
-Columbia is also working to implement additional safeguards and training to its employees.
-Columbia is providing access to credit monitoring services for twelve (12) months, through Epiq, to individuals whose personal information was potentially affected by this incident, at no cost to these individuals.
+Upon discovering the event, the Funds moved quickly to investigate and respond to the incident, assess the security of its systems, and identify potentially affected individuals.
+Further, the Funds notified federal law enforcement regarding the event.
+The Funds are also working to enhance their existing security protocols and provide additional training to the Funds' employees.
+The Funds are providing individuals whose personal information was potentially affected by this incident access to credit monitoring services for twelve (12) months through Equifax at no cost to the individuals.

-Additionally, Columbia is providing impacted individuals with guidance on how to better protect against identity theft and fraud, including advising individuals to report any suspected incidents of identity theft or fraud to their credit card company and/or bank.
-Columbia is providing individuals with information on how to place a fraud alert and security freeze on one's credit file, the contact details for the national consumer reporting agencies, information on how to obtain a free credit report, a reminder to remain vigilant for incidents of fraud and identity theft by reviewing account statements and monitoring free credit reports, and encouragement to contact the Federal Trade Commission, their state Attorney General, and law enforcement to report attempted or actual identity theft and fraud.
-Columbia is also providing written notice of this incident to other state regulators, as necessary.
+The Funds are providing impacted individuals with guidance on how to protect against identity theft and fraud.
+The Funds are also providing individuals with information on how to place a fraud alert and security freeze on one's credit file, the contact details for the national consumer reporting agencies, information on how to obtain a free credit report, a reminder to remain vigilant for incidents of fraud and identity theft by reviewing account statements and monitoring free credit reports, and encouragement to contact the Federal Trade Commission, their state Attorney General, and law enforcement to report attempted or actual identity theft and fraud.
+The Funds are also notifying regulators as required.